schmitt-muc/SEN12MS/README.md

 - `Sen12MSOverview.ipynb`: this notebook analyzes the class distribution of the whole SEN12MS dataset and plots the individual ROIs onto a world map

 ### classification
 In this folder, you can find codes for image classification CNNs (e.g. ResNet and DenseNet models) aiming at single-label and multi-label scene classification.
+They were developed using Python 3.7.7 and using several packages (NumPy, Rasterio, Scikit-Learn, TensorboardX, Torch, TorchVision, TQDM).
+To install the packages run `pip install requirements.txt` with your development environment activated from the `classification` folder.

-The files are described as follows:
+The files needed for training and evaluating SEN12MS-based classification models are described as follows:
 - `dataset.py`: This python script reads the data from SEN12MS and the probability label file.
 It converts the probability labels into single-label or multi-label annotations.
 - `main_train.py`: This python script is used to train the model.
 It requires several input arguments to specify the scenario for training (e.g. label type, simplified/original IGBP scheme, models, learning rate etc.).
 Here is an example of the input arguments:
 `CUDA_VISIBLE_DEVICES=0 \